Salvelop07/Campuspace/Learn.md

 - Spread the word about the project on social media, developer forums, or any relevant community platforms.

-Thank you for contributing to Campus-Space!
+Thank you for contributing to Campuspace!
 Together, we can make a significant impact.
 Happy coding! 🚀
 ## Don't forget to ⭐ the repository!